 The campground is arranged in two loops in a cul-de-sac design.
 Each has a group area that can host up to 110 campers and 26 vehicles (parallel parking only).
 The sites can accommodate both RVs and tents, though some areas are less suited for tent camping.
 A picnic shelter is located in the middle of the group use area.
 Groceries are available at the Woods Canyon Store, and a dump station is located near the park.
 Firewood is available for sale at the store and onsite.

-This location is operated under permit by Thousand Trails Management Services, Inc. and is currently open to welcome guests to individual family campsites only (8 guests or less per site).
+This location is operated under permit by Thousand Trails Management Services, Inc. and is currently open to welcome guests to individual family campsites only (8 guests or less per site) and group sites up to 50 people.
 Our campgrounds are opening with strict adherence to the following mandates:

 Local managers are committed to the health and safety of visitors and our staff.
 We are following the guidelines from our agency and the CDC regarding COVID-19, closely monitoring the situation and responding to current conditions.
 Please continue to monitor this page for status updates.
 Additional restrictions may be applied at any time.